How the government can help you buy: HomeBuy Shared Ownership (New Build)

 - the scheme is designed for people who would not be lent enough money or could not afford to put a large enough deposit down on a mortgage for a whole property.

 - There is also a shared ownership resale scheme as well, whereby you can buy the share from a current owner of an existing part buy/part rent home that has become available for resale.
 The homes vary greatly in terms of age, size and type.
-See our separate guide.
+See our separate guide on shared ownership resale.

 How does it work?

 - You secure a mortgage to buy a share of a new build property (usually between 25% and 50%; occasionally up to 75%) from a housing association.

 - You will have to put a deposit down on that mortgage, usually between 5%-15% of the value of your share of the property depending on the lender’s policy and you financial situation.
 You can find out more in our guide to shared ownership mortgages.